IHE/ITI.Topologies/topologies.md

 As expectations of connectedness and automation grow, we predict that it will be necessary to have an increasing amount of information available in a single, centralized directory.
 This means that it will be necessary to represent multiple disparate systemic hierarchies in a single directory.

-The IHE mCSD integration profile is well suited to address this problem by utilizing the OrganizationAffiliation resource to provide for the representation of multiple organizational hierarchies, and by also considering how the Practitioner and PractitionerRole resources can be integrated into such a directory.
+The IHE mCSD Integration Profile is well suited to address this problem by utilizing the OrganizationAffiliation resource to provide for the representation of multiple organizational hierarchies, and by also considering how the Practitioner and PractitionerRole resources can be integrated into such a directory.
 This allows for data about healthcare facilities, care services, healthcare workers, and other healthcare entities to all exist in a central location along with their communication details.

 ## 4.2 Directory Layout Guidance

-In this section, we provide guidance on how to represent the example communities introduced in section 3 in a central network directory.
+In this section, we provide guidance on how to represent the example communities introduced in Section 3 in a central network directory.
 This guidance will be focused on a central network directory that uses the HL7 FHIR Organization, OrganizationAffiliation, Location, and Endpoint resources to store directory information.
-The guidance is meant to be compatible with the mCSD integration profile, so that it can live in a directory that has other hierarchical relationships without conflict.
+The guidance is meant to be compatible with the mCSD Integration Profile, so that it can live in a directory that has other hierarchical relationships without conflict.

 ### 4.2.1 FHIR Resources Used For Communication Information